-Complicating this delayed manifestation of the traumatic brain injury symptoms, accident victims must file a personal injury claim within the applicable statute of limitations for the court to hear the case.
+Complicating this delayed manifestation of the traumatic brain injury symptoms, traumatic brain injury accident victims must file a brain injury claim within the applicable statute of limitations for the court to hear the case.

-Thus, to protect their rights, accident victims suffering from brain injuries should reach out to an experienced attorney as soon as possible to discuss their case.
+Thus, to protect their rights, accident victims suffering from brain injuries should reach out to an experienced traumatic brain injury attorney as soon as possible by calling 707-302-6088 to discuss their case.